-After ten or more years of continuously postponing to read Borges’s short stories, I checked out Ficciones at the local library and read it over a two week period.
+After upwards of ten years having continuously postponed the reading of Borges’s short stories, I checked out Ficciones at the local library and read it over a two week period.

 Ficciones is the first short story anthology Borges published and arguably the most renown.
-Likewise, I didn’t find anything too unwieldy about the read: not in the language anyway.
+Contrary to my apprehension, I didn’t find anything too unwieldy about the read: not in the language anyway.
 I remember struggling far more with the Cortázar shorts back in the day.

 Now as far as the sheer breadth of ideas executed within these fairly short compositions, therein I perceive a far greater challenge and likely a struggle to even articulate in mutually intelligible tongue.